adriangb/scikeras/docs/source/migration.rst

 Variable keyword arguments in fit and predict
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Keras supports a large number of variable keyword arguments keyword arguments (commonly referred to as ``**kwargs``) for ``fit`` and ``predict``.
-SciKeras supports these as well, but passing arguments in this way means that they will not be hyperparameter-tunable, can't be pickled, etc.
+Keras supports a variable keyword arguments (commonly referred to as ``**kwargs``) for ``fit`` and ``predict``.

-In general, it is better to declare these parameters in the constructor of your model.
+Scikit-Learn on the other hand does not support these arguments, and using them is largely incompatible with the Scikit-Learn ecosystem.
-While this is not possibel with all parameters, it is not a problem for the vast majority of them.
+As a compromise, SciKeras supports these arguments, but we recommended that you set parameters using the constructor or ``set_params`` for first-class SciKeras support.

-As an example, we declare ``batch_size`` in the constructor:
+For example, to declare ``batch_size`` in the constructor:

 .. code:: diff